-In addition to these solutions, you can also reduce your family’s utility bills by taking advantage of insulation film.
+In addition to the solutions mentioned above, you can also reduce your family’s utility bills by taking advantage of insulation film.
 Window insulation film is a plastic film that's pasted on windows to reduce internal and external heat transfer.
 It helps reduce heat loss in winter by trapping the heat inside, and it also reduces heat gained in summer by reflecting the sun’s heat.

 Advantages of Using Window Insulation Films in Winter